Sky Lakes Breast Health Services

 Genius 3D Mammography

 The most accurate and comfortable mammogram ever.
 That's what you'll get with the new Genius 3D mammography suite with the Smart Curve Comfort System.
-Coming in April.

 At Sky Lakes Breast Health Services, your mammogram will be read by board-certified radiologists.
 We offer our patients personal service—screening and diagnosis through treatment.
+Call 541.274.6740 for an appointment.

 Nine-time GRAMMY® Award winner and breast cancer survivor Sheryl Crow describes her personal experience with breast cancer and urges women to get screened with the Genius™ exam.
 Watch the video.